jtemplon/cuny-fall-2024/README.md

 ### OpenAI Interaction

 The `openai-interaction.ipynb` file is a Jupyter Notebook that sets up some basic interaction with the OpenAI API.
 It requires you install the `openai` package prior to execution.
 You will also need an environmental variable for your `OPENAI_API_KEY`, which can be found in your user profile.

+### Citi Bike Basics

+The `CitiBikeBasics.ipynb` file is a Jupyter Notebook that does some basic analysis of Citi Bike data.
+This notebook requires the `pandas` package to run.
+You will need to download the `202409-citibike-tripdata.zip` file from Citi Bike's [data repository](https://s3.amazonaws.com/tripdata/index.html) and unzip it into the same directory as the Notebook for it to run properly.
+(You do not need to unzip the CSVs in the zip.)

+### Citi Bike Real-Time

+The `CitiBikeRealTime.ipynb` file is a Jupyter Notebook that does analysis of Citi Bike's [real-time data portal](https://gbfs.citibikenyc.com/gbfs/2.3/gbfs.json).
+This notebook requires the `pandas` and `requests` libraries in order to run.
+If you have them installed it will pull and analyze data for the system in real-time.